ReadyTalk/todolint/README.md

     * **fail:** A boolean that indicates whether the command should return a failure status if a warning is given.
 Defaults to false.

 ### Usage with gulp:
-While `todolint` does not support gulp directly with streams, but it does offer a callback option.
+While `todolint` does not support gulp directly with streams, it does offer a callback option.
 To use with gulp, you can do the following:

 ```
 var todolint = require('todolint');